Jonesboro Personal Injury Lawyers

 If you were involved in any type of accident, such as a motor vehicle accident, the first thing you should do is seek medical attention.
 While accidents often result in serious and obvious injuries, there are many types of injuries that individuals do not feel or experience until a few days or even weeks after the accident.
 These often include injuries to soft tissue, ligaments, joints, and cartilage (such as vertebral discs).
 Therefore, it is very important to seek medical care as soon as possible after an accident.

 It is also very important to document your observations and the facts surrounding the accident while the incident is fresh in your memory.
 Gather as much evidence as you can from the scene of the accident, including taking pictures and writing down the license plate numbers of those who may have witnessed the incident.
 If witnesses will share their names and numbers; even better.
-Do not feel the need to question these individuals yourself; by having license plate numbers, the police may be able to contact them in order to get their statements.
+Do not feel the need to question these individuals yourself; by having license plate numbers, the police may be able to contact them to get their statements.

 Also, it is very important to refrain from giving statements to insurance company representatives who may begin to contact you immediately following the accident.
 Before speaking with the defendant’s insurance company – and certainly before accepting any offers of settlement – seek legal counsel.
 Remember, the goal of insurance company representatives is to pay out as little money as possible as quickly as possible.
 If you do not have legal representation, you tend to serve as an “easy target” for lowball offers.
-Your case will be handled very differently when you have our proven Jonesboro personal injury lawyer fighting for you.
+Your case will be handled very differently when you have our proven Jonesboro personal injury attorney fighting for you.

 Do I need an attorney if I wish to bring a personal injury lawsuit against the person who caused my accident?

 While hiring legal counsel is not required by law to bring a personal injury lawsuit, there are many reasons why it is in your best interest to do so.
-Here are just some of the things an experienced Jonesboro personal injury attorney will do for you and your case:
+Here are just some of the things an experienced Jonesboro personal injury lawyer will do for you and your case:

 - Handle all documents to be filed with the court